asamalik/blog/_posts/2019-01-09-thinking-about-modularity-content-discovery.md

   - Fedora
 ---

+There are few content queries we can't do right now in Modularity.
+I've collected a few [scenarios regarding content discovery](https://pagure.io/modularity/working-documents/blob/master/f/content-discovery/content-discovery-scenarios.md) that need to be addressed.

-I just had a quick chat with Petr Šabata about content discovery and he might have had a brilliant idea.
-But let's first clarify what I mean by content discovery.
+I just had a quick chat with Petr Šabata about content discovery and he might have had a brilliant idea about the actual implementation.

+But first, let's see what the actual problem is.

+## The problem

 ```
 $ dnf repoquery --whatprovides /usr/bin/node